 In evolution, genetic drift refers to the change in the frequency of an allele in a population over time.
 It's a random shift in the occurrence of this specific gene variation that isn’t caused by environmental factors.
 In simple terms, this allele randomly starts to become more or less common in a population.
 For example:

 When people who have the gene causing a specific genetic trait, like freckles, reproduce with people who do not have the gene, the gene can become more popular (nearly everyone in that population has freckles) or totally disappear from the population (no one has freckles).

 The change in the frequency of this allele within the population modifies the genetic variation found in the population.

 Occurrences of Genetic Drift

 A wildflower population consisting of blue, purple, and pink flowers is subjected to a mudslide that kills most of the blue ones.
 As time progresses, blue flowers eventually die out, leaving only purple and pink wildflowers.

-- The very last red-billed mallard dies, leaving only orange-billed mallard populations behind.
+In a population of mallards with red and orange bills, only offspring with orange bills are born by chance.
+The very last red-billed mallard dies, leaving only orange-billed mallard populations behind.